 CPTED Manual For Police Implemented by 11 EU Organizations

 A project co-funded by the European Union Prevention of and Fight against Crime Programme of the European Union has developed and implemented this manual for police throughout Europe and internationally.
-You can download this manual in 5 languages here or the English version here.
+You can download the manual in English version here.

 Cancun, 2019 - The largest global CPTED conference to date!

 The recent ICA annual conference in Cancun, Mexico had over 600 delegates from around the world and represented the largest global gathering specifically on the topic of CPTED!

 It was one of the most successful events in ICA history.

 Located on the sun-bathed coast of Cancun’s beautiful beaches, the Iberostar resort hotel hosted this year’s event.
 The Mexico ICA chapter co-organized the event and, under the leadership of Mercedes Escudero, outdid itself in providing musical entertainment, the first-ever ICA Expo with incredible exhibitors, and welcomes from local politicians and the State Governor.